sunscorched/sunscorched.github.io/_posts/2024-03-13-nonlinear.md

 Because $\mu < 1$, the first term is positive.
 The term under the square root becomes $9\mu^2 -10\mu + 1$ which is concave up and has roots $\mu = 1/9, 1$.
 For $1/9 < \mu < 1$, the term is negative so we would have complex eigenvalues with positive real part.
 Here are some phase portraits for different $\mu$.

 In the one below, we have $\mu = 5$ and so there is only one equilibrium point.
 Note that it looks as if the solutions are periodic and ellipses but this is because the $x^3$ is contributing a very small amount when $x$ is small.
+Since it only contributes to $x'(t)$ and is symmetric with respect to the $y$-axis, we do expect some kind of symmetry in all of the $\mu$-portraits.

 However, it is still a nonzero amount and so the solutions never fully come back to themselves.
 There is an interesting map called the Poincar\'e return map which studies these kinds of behaviors.
+One use for the map is to address the question of whether there is at least a single periodic orbit in this region even if most solutions are not periodic.

 ![label](/files/nl6.jpg)